Find a doctor

 Narcolepsy is a disorder in which people, during their normal waking hours, experience irresistible sleepiness or fall into a deep and instant sleep; these periods usually last 10—15 minutes and often occur at quite embarrassing times.

 Narcoleptics may actually begin to dream while still awake and also suffer sleep paralysis, which leaves them unable to move.
 Loss of muscle tone while awake (usually associated with an outburst of strong emotion such as laughter or anger) is also a frequent occurrence for some narcoleptics.
 Treatment for narcolepsy is usually quite successful.

 RestlessnessRestlessness describes the body's inability to lie peacefully in uninterrupted sleep.
 Causes may be stress-related or physiological such as sleep apnea or muscle spasms.
 In extreme cases of restlessness, patients may actually fall out of bed.
 Whatever the cause, chronic restlessness, like insomnia, keeps the body from moving through the normal stages of sleep.
 Often, people suffering from restlessness experience drowsiness during the day.

 For some people, sleep/wake problems are not caused by an inability to sleep but by the timing of that sleep or by disturbances during sleep.
 Two common examples are individuals suffering from jet lag and those working alternating shifts.

 Many times, shift workers attempt to revert to a "normal" schedule during their days off.
 They fall into a cycle of trying to sleep before they are ready, and conversely, staying awake when they are truly ready for sleep.
 These types of sleep problems in shift workers often result in decreased productivity and increased chance of error on the job.

-This is a health awareness group for people affected by sleep apnea.
+Sanford's A.W.A.K.E. support group is for individuals affected by sleep apnea.
 Family members and friends are welcome to attend.